Blog

 Common complaints about Scars

 Many people have scars that cause them no problems at all.
-However, there are a number of common complaints that I hear from clients who do have issues: Pain, itchiness, tingling, numbness – These are all usually caused by damage to the nerves in the area around the scar.
-Either the nerves were cut during …
+However, there are a number of common complaints that I hear from clients who do have issues.
+When we have surgery or a deep, accidental wound many layers of the body’s structure will be damaged.
+This includes our nerves.
+When a scar forms, nerves […]

 The Mental Impact of Scars